Mass spectrometry-based proteomics

 Visualisation of the iTRAQ reporter peaks.

-From the closed-up panel, we see that the 4 reporter ions indicate that there was slightly less of that peptide in the two first samples, i.e. those labelled with the 114 and 115 reporters.
+From the closed-up figure, we see that the 4 reporter ions indicate that there was slightly less of that peptide in the two first samples, i.e. those labelled with the 114 and 115 reporters.

 The rest of the spectrum (i.e m/z > 120) correspond to the dissociated fragment ions, used for identification.